sonect/sonect-sdk-ios/README.md

          withHandler:(SNCPaymentMethodAvailabilityHandler)paymentAvailabilityHandler
 ```

 check for the account balance, and then return the permission to proceed with payment, or an error if one occured while checking for the balance.
+The error alert will display info from the `userInfo` dictionary that you pass in the `NSError` object.
+To change the title of the alert, populate `SNCLocalizedTitleKey`, to change the description, populate `NSLocalizedDescriptionKey`.

 In order to process the payment, your object implementing `SNCPaymentMethod` protocol will need to create an `SNCTransactionMetadata` object and pass it back to the SDK for processing.
 The SDK will call `-payAmount:withHandler:` for you, and you will pass back the necessary info via `SNCPaymentMethodHandler`, this can happen asynchronously.